Texas CHL Frequently Asked Questions

 I heard that Texas is trying to pass a law to allow CHL holders to carry on college campuses.
 Is this correct?

-Even after a valiant effort by our instructor, Robert Greene and others, the current Texas legislation does not allow a CHL holder to carry on the premises (in buildings) of any institution of higher education (ie College or University).SIGN UP for a class TODAY! - top -
+Yes.
+Texas law now allows a LTC holder to carry on the premises (in buildings) of any institution of higher education (ie College or University).SIGN UP for a class TODAY! - top -

 Public institutions are now permissible to carry CONCEALED ONLY in many areas on the campus, but there may still be areas prohibited by posting of proper signage.